 Missouri's definition of telehealth is modality neutral in that it includes synchronous and asynchronous modalities.
 State law explicitly mentions store-and-forward technologies, but not remote patient monitoring (Missouri Statutes Sec.
 191.1145).
-In-person contact is not required before the provision of telehealth services.
-However, state law requirements for physicians establishing a physician-patient relationship through telemedicine must include an "interview" and "sufficient dialogue" that may present practical limitations for certain asynchronous modalities.
+Regardless, state law requirements for physicians establishing a physician-patient relationship through telemedicine must include an "interview" and "sufficient dialogue" that may present practical limitations for certain modalities.
 (Missouri Statutes Sec.
 191.1146, 334.108(1)).
-Moreover, pharmacy regulations also prohibit the dispensing of a prescription drug "if the pharmacist has knowledge, or reasonably should know under the circumstances, that the prescription order for such drug was issued on the basis of an internet-based questionnaire or without a valid pre-existing patient-provider relationship" (Missouri Code of State Reg.
-20-2220-2.020(11)).
-This rule does not prevent the initiation of a patient-provider relationship through asynchronous online questionnaires but does explicitly prohibit the fulfillment of prescriptions based on such questionnaires.
+Striking interview and sufficient dialogue would bring clarity to use asynchronous technology.
 In-person contact is not required before the provision of telehealth services.
 Missouri requires coverage parity between in-person and telehealth services.
-The state does not explicitly require payment parity, but does stipulate that deductibles, copayments, and coinsurance for telehealth services may not exceed those applicable to in-person services (Missouri Statutes Sec.
+The state does not explicitly require payment parity, but does stipulate that deductibles, co-payments, and coinsurance for telehealth services may not exceed those applicable to in-person services (Missouri Statutes Sec.
 376.1900).